 - The Background Process - This page contains information about how to submit fingerprints and typical time frames for background checks.

-- Applications/Forms – All forms utilized by the Office of Educator Licensure are available in printable PDF format on this page.
+- Forms – All forms utilized by the Office of Educator Licensure are available in printable PDF format on this page.